awtrindade/Treebanking_Erasmus_AncientGreek_2015/inter-coder_agreement/1st_comparison/comparison.md

   </head>
   <body>
     <h1>Inter-coder Agreement</h1>
     <p>This is the inter-annotator agreement for the first 98 words of Aesop's fables.
-The document contains the sentences the annotators disagree on with their values and links to Arethusa, the online tool used to peform annotation, so that disagreement can be discussed.
-Note that after comparison, annotators were invited to change their annotations where necessary: for this reason a certain value for a word is now likely to be the corrected one in the linked sentence.</p>
+The document contains the sentences the annotators disagree on with their values and links to Arethusa, the online tool used to peform annotation, so that values of disagreement can be discussed in a user-friendly interface.
+After comparison, annotators were invited to change their annotations where necessary: for this reason a certain value for a word is now likely to be the corrected one in the linked sentence, which always shows the most recent annotation for a given value.</p>
     <div>
       <div>
         <h2>1.
 Morphology</h2>